-Student, for the purposes of this document, means any person who is registered for a course of study and attending class and/or undertaking a University approved internship or research project whether attending class or not.
+Student, for the purposes of this document, means any person who is registered for a course of study or research in the University for the current academic period and is attending classes.
+A registered student is any person who has begun the registration process and is attending classes during the course of a semester.